 Technological Levels by Region

 The most advanced human civilization, with sophisticated machinery and magical engineering.
-Valoria City has recovered more First-Empire knowledge than any other nation, aided by the network of roads and aqueducts the old empire left behind.
+Valoria-City has recovered more First-Empire knowledge than any other nation, aided by the network of roads and aqueducts the old empire left behind.

 Master craftsmen specializing in metalwork, clockwork devices, and underground engineering.
 The Khazad approach technology with patience and precision — a single dwarven device may take decades to perfect but will last centuries.